-So here is my Let’s Get it Organized Plan that I would like to share with you.
+Here is my “Who else wants a More Organized Home” Plan that I would like to share with you.

-Short On time TIP: If you don’t have time to commit to doing all of this, my advice and ah-ha! moment was just to pick one area that drives you nuts and you can see it every time you walk in the door.
+Short On-time TIP: If you don’t have time to commit to doing all of this, my advice and ah-ha! the moment was just to pick one area that drives you nuts and you can see it every time you walk in the door.
 You have that area right?

-Start there, either a corner, or shoes area or a drawer…. you will feel great shortly after.
-Don’t forget the garbage bag. and before you go….
-Pin this for later… or else you will forget!
+Start there, either a corner or shoe area, or a drawer…. you will feel great shortly after.
+Don’t forget the garbage bag. and before you go… Pin this for later… or else you will forget!